YYZ-CR/blackjackgame/README.md

 # blackjackgame
-a black jack game I coded in 2022
+A very basic interactive blackjack game created only using the Python interface and the terminal.
+Created in 2022.